Patty Loveless: Career

-1985–1990: Early years
+1985–1990: early years

 Loveless began recording music for MCA with production assistance from both Brown and Emory Gordy Jr., a producer whom Roger had befriended.
 Prior to working with Loveless, Gordy was a member of Emmylou Harris's backing band, the Hot Band.
 MCA Nashville released Loveless's debut single in late 1985 titled "Lonely Days, Lonely Nights".
-This was followed by three more singles that reached charting positions outside the top 40 on the American Billboard Hot Country Songs chart: "Wicked Ways", "I Did", and "After All".
-Because of their poor performance, MCA executives initially did not want to release an album.
-However, Loveless noted that "I Did" was highly popular among fans and concertgoers despite its low chart showing.
-She successfully convinced label executives to allow the release of a full album.
+This was followed by "Wicked Ways", "I Did", and "After All".
+All four singles peaked outside the top 40 on the American Billboard Hot Country Songs charts.
+Because of their failures, MCA executives initially did not want to release an album.
+However, Loveless noted that "I Did" was highly popular among fans and concertgoers despite its low chart showing and successfully convinced label executives to allow the release of a full album.

 That album, the self-titled Patty Loveless, was released in 1986.
 Gordy and Brown produced the project and were among the contributing musicians, as were guitarists Reggie Young and Richard Bennett.
 Contributing songwriters included Guy Clark, Jo-El Sonnier, and Karen Staley.
 Loveless had written "I Did" at age 17 after undergoing a breakup, and it is the only single in her career that she wrote.
 She had originally recorded "After All" as a demo for songwriters Jimbeau Hinson and Harry Stinson, who had intended for the song to be recorded by Reba McEntire.
 When McEntire chose not to record the song, the two songwriters allowed Loveless to keep it.
 Loveless supported her debut album by touring with George Jones, which led to the two singing "Roll in My Sweet Baby's Arms" together in concerts.
 An uncredited review in Cashbox of "Lonely Days, Lonely Nights" called it "a boot-tapper that shows off her strong voice and rhythmic phrasing."
-The same publication published a favorable review of "I Did", which stated that the song "really does seem to come from the heart" and had a "classic sound".
+The same magazine published a favorable review of "I Did", which stated that the song "really does seem to come from the heart" and had a "classic sound".
 During the same period, she also divorced first husband, Terry Lovelace.